-A graphical user interface (GUI) is a graphical display in one or more windows containing controls, called components, that enable a user to perform interactive tasks.
-The user of the GUI does not have to create a script or type commands at the command line to accomplish the tasks.
-Unlike coding programs to accomplish tasks, the user of a GUI need not understand the details of how the tasks are performed.
+A user interface (UI) is a graphical display in one or more windows containing controls, called components, that enable a user to perform interactive tasks.
+The user does not have to create a script or type commands at the command line to accomplish the tasks.
+Unlike coding programs to accomplish tasks, the user does not need to understand the details of how the tasks are performed.

-GUI components can include menus, toolbars, push buttons, radio buttons, list boxes, and sliders—just to name a few.
-GUIs created using MATLAB® tools can also perform any type of computation, read and write data files, communicate with other GUIs, and display data as tables or as plots.
+UI components can include menus, toolbars, push buttons, radio buttons, list boxes, and sliders—just to name a few.
+UIs created using MATLAB® tools can also perform any type of computation, read and write data files, communicate with other UIs, and display data as tables or as plots.

-The following figure illustrates a simple GUI that you can easily build yourself.
+The following figure illustrates a simple UI that you can easily build yourself.